draconiandeveloper/sqlite-maxminddb/README.md

 ## TODOs

-- Include a CMake build method for this extension that automates the process of pulling and compiling `libmaxminddb`, linking dependencies, and running tests.
+- [x] Include a CMake build method for this extension that automates the process of pulling and compiling `libmaxminddb`, linking dependencies, and running tests.
-- Remove the hard-coded paths for the GeoIP2-Lite MMDB files, maybe I'll have them load from the same directory where the extension shared library/DLL file is located for portability.
+- [x] Remove the hard-coded paths for the GeoIP2-Lite MMDB files, maybe I'll have them load from the same directory where the extension shared library/DLL file is located for portability.
-- Implement C++Check and Valgrind tests to catch any potential memory leaks and bad coding habits.
+- [x] Implement C++Check tests to catch any potential bad coding habits.
+- [ ] Overhaul the codebase further to make it more readable,
+- [x] Implement Doxygen documentation
-- Overhaul the codebase further to make it more readable, implement Doxygen documentation, and maybe slim down the `libmaxminddb` codebase to make the code style more uniform.
+- [ ] Slim down the `libmaxminddb` codebase to make the code style more uniform.
-- Add more SQLite3 error responses for unresolvable IP addresses and other potential issues.
+- [ ] Add more SQLite3 error responses for unresolvable IP addresses and other potential issues.
-- Run more tests to catch any issues that may be present such as IP addresses that might have more than one U.S. state associated with them *(which may crash SQLite3)*
+- [ ] Run more tests to catch any issues that may be present such as IP addresses that might have more than one U.S. state associated with them *(which may crash SQLite3)*